-Buffalo chicken meatball subs will be your new comfort food favorite!
-Ground chicken is mixed with buffalo sauce, breadcrumbs, cheese, and more for a batch of slightly spicy, juicy, and tender buffalo chicken meatballs.
-Delicious on a sub with provolone cheese!
+Buffalo chicken meatballs will be your new comfort food favorite!
+Ground chicken is mixed with buffalo sauce, breadcrumbs, cheese, and more for a batch of slightly spicy, juicy, and healthy chicken meatballs.
+They’re delicious on a sub with provolone cheese!

 So for a week I went to work with a homemade meatball parm sub for lunch, and to this day I look back on that week as my own golden era of bringing lunch to work.

 Soon though my meatball stash ran out, and meatball subs went back to being an occasional treat.

 Not anymore!
 These buffalo chicken meatballs are a zippy, flavorful, and easy lunch/dinner recipe to pull together and work perfectly on sub rolls.
 I might be clearing space in the freezer for a container (or two…) of these meatballs as we speak.

 These buffalo chicken meatballs are baked, but juicy and pretty healthy at that.
 You’ll need just eight ingredients, including:

 - panko breadcrumbs